jmarcellusc/jmarcellusc/README.md

 #### [Return to Work Synopsis & Table of Contents](#work-synopsis-and-table-of-contents)
 ---

+## Geologic Modeling
+- **New Project:** Alluvial Geomorphodynamics Toolkit for simulating sediment transport and depositional process.
+This will eventually include landslide/landfall and flooding applications."

 ## Lidar Toolkit
   - **LiDAR Toolkit Processer** (Multicore Thread Processing)